gergo-nador/noita-explorer/README.md

 Sentry logging is only enabled in the deployed pages, both in production and preview environments.
 It is disabled in development.
 Please don't enable it locally and don't spam the Sentry issues board <3

+## Architecture for the Map

+Rendering the map uses a lot of CPU resources, which would block interacting with the page if the rendering would run in the main thread.

+[threads.js](https://threads.js.org/) is utilized to maintain a pool of web workers.
+The rendering tasks are queued, and picked up by the available workers.